harnerdesigns/jackharner-gatsby/src/content/blog/simple-tweets-build-log/index.md

   };
 ```

 Very simple for now, but essentially checks if the tweet length is greater than 0 and less than 280.
+After a few days of back and forth, I eventually settled on going with a minimal light theme instead of dark.
+I'll probably add a toggle for that down the line, but for now I don't really care.

+{{{CURRENT IMAGE OF SIMPLE TWEETS}}}

 ## oAuth Is Pretty Cool, Now That I Have A Better Grasp